 Empowering Communities to Meet the Needs of Aging Populations

-The Supportive Communities program is an initiative aimed at creating age-friendly communities where older adults can thrive and maintain their independence by supporting local organizations that serve older adults.
+The Supportive Communities program is an initiative aimed at creating age-friendly communities where older adults can thrive by supporting local governments, nonprofit organizations, businesses, and community members that serve older adults.
+The role of the Supportive Communities program is to:

 - Board’s Role in Fundraising: Board Member Fundraising, Visioning, and Direction (Wednesday, April 30, 4-5:30 pm) - This training covers fundraising from a board member’s perspective and how the board and staff can work together to set and meet fundraising goals.
 Board members will understand the fundraising process, the roles and responsibilities of board members and staff, as well as the basics of donor cultivation.
 Registration zoom link

-- Meeting the Moment: Impact of Recent Executive Orders on the Nonprofit Sector (Wednesday, May 21, 1:30-3:00 pm) - With shifting federal policies and evolving funding landscapes, nonprofits must stay informed and adaptable to ensure financial stability and program continuity.
+- Meeting the Moment: Impact of Recent Executive Orders on the Nonprofit Sector (Wednesday, June 18, 1:30-3:00 pm) - With shifting federal policies and evolving funding landscapes, nonprofits must stay informed and adaptable to ensure financial stability and program continuity.
 This session will provide an overview of recent federal executive orders and policy changes impacting nonprofit funding, including shifts in grant structures, regulatory changes, and the interconnected impact on us all.
 Participants will gain practical insights into how these changes affect the nonprofit sector and explore strategic approaches to strengthen financial resilience and sustain impact in uncertain times.
 Registration zoom link

 - Increasing Services to Marginalized Older Adults: Leadership Mindset for Community Representation and Inclusive Engagement (Wednesday, June 4, 1:30-3:00 pm) - This training uses inquiry, compassion, and curiosity to equip leaders with the tools and strategies needed for greater community representation, equitable access, and inclusive engagement while staying mission-driven and community centered.
 This session lays the groundwork for holding future conversations within each organization to create places of shared prosperity.
 Program leaders will gain practical insights into how they can help strengthen their program, mobilize relationships, and increase engagement.
 Registration zoom link

-Key Initiatives:
+Key Initiatives

 Miriam Kelty Aging and Senior Social Connection Hub and Spoke Pilot Program: This bill establishes the Miriam Kelty Aging and Senior Social Connection Hub and Spoke Pilot Program in MDOA.
 The goal of the program is to support villages that take advantage of operational proficiencies and existing systems, skills, and resources to expand services to more residents in the geographic region.
 MDOA must select the Montgomery County Village Consortium to implement the pilot program for a three-year period.